Wayland workspace overview daemon

 ├── woven-render/ render thread — Wayland surface, tiny-skia painter

-├── woven-common/ shared types and IPC protocol
+├── woven-common/ shared types, IPC protocol, plugin API

-├── woven-ctrl/ Iced GUI + CLI control panel
+├── woven-ctrl/ Iced GUI control panel + CLI

-├── runtime/ Lua runtime files shipped with the install
+├── runtime/ Lua runtime files

 └── get.sh curl installer